-Simply turn up in clothing that is easy to move in – a tracksuit or other martial arts uniform if you have one.
 A synthetic longsword trainer will be provided for you to begin with.
 Once you decide to take part you can purchase your own at low cost.
 If you practice with us for a while you may think about getting a sword.
 You will know when you are ready and we will make appropriate suggestions.
 All blades should blunt and need to be approved for use.
 Please do not think a £20 wall hanger bought at a boot fair will do the job.
 It won’t.

 Unlike other Martial Arts, HEMA sword arts can be taken up by anyone at any age.
 In the main for beginners, it is a solo and paired practice under guidance to learn the basics.
-German Longsword techniques are split into two distinct areas:
+German Longsword techniques are split into three distinct areas:

 - Blossfechten – Unarmoured Fighting